 Gabija is passionate about traveling and writing.
 In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Wondering how to spend a weekend in Iceland during the winter?
 If you're traveling for a short time, you'd likely want to organize and preplan to make the most out of your trip.
-Here you'll find some ideas for spending a memorable weekend in Iceland in winter.
+Here, you'll find some ideas for spending a memorable weekend in Iceland in winter.

 Iceland is a perfect destination for short getaways - it is small and compact, allowing you to explore more of it in a short period of time.
-Particularly winter brings a lot of charms to Icelandic nature, with new ice caves, snowmobiling, glacier hiking, and other fun activities to explore.
+Particularly winter brings a lot of charm to Icelandic nature, with new ice caves, snowmobiling, glacier hiking, and other fun activities to explore.

-To make the planning easier, here's the itinerary for an exciting winter weekend in Iceland.
+Now, to make the planning easier, here's the itinerary for an exciting winter weekend in Iceland.

 DAY 1: CRYSTAL ICE CAVE